 - Clean and disinfect frequently touched surfaces and objects in your home and car, including touch screens.

-- In the event of an actual outbreak, follow all guidelines put out by the CDC and your local health authorities.
+- Follow all guidelines put out by the CDC and your local health authorities.

 What is the distance learning plan at TESG?